ElvisWang2010/WROFE-2025/README.md

 Together, the motor, ESC, servo motor, and chassis form the core of our car's mobility system, while the battery holds the energy.

-# Sense Managment
+# Sense Management

-To detect walls and obstacles, we integrate two different sensors, both using different sensing methods, ensuring consistent and accurate environmental perception
+The car relies on various sensors to understand its surroundings and interact safely with the environment.
+Sense management refers to how these inputs are coordinated, processed, and used for decision-making.
+Instead of treating each sensor independently, we designed a system that combines all data into a single model of the world.
+At the heart of sense management is the idea of prioritization.
+Different sensors have different strengths; some are better at detecting precise distances, while others excel at identifying shapes or movement.
+By assigning specific roles to each sensor and merging their data, the robot maintains a reliable awareness of its environment, even as conditions change.

+Another key aspect of sense management is filtering.
+Raw sensor data often contains noise or errors that could confuse the robot if used directly.
+To fix this, the system applies algorithms to smooth out inaccurate readings, eliminate false detections, and keep only the most reliable information.
+This ensures that the control system always works with clean, consistent data.

+Finally, sense management includes synchronization.
+Sensors operate at different speeds and update at different times, so we align their outputs on a shared timeline.
+This allows the robot to make decisions based on a complete snapshot of the world instead of mismatched pieces of information.
+With this foundation, the robot is ready to utilize more specialized sensors introduced in the following sections.

 ## Lidar

-This LiDAR was chosen for its long-range accuracy, compact design, and robust scanning capability, making it ideal for mapping and obstacle detection on our robot.
+This LiDAR was chosen for its long-range accuracy, compact design, and robust scanning capability, making it ideal for mapping and obstacle detection on our car.

 <table border="1" width="100%" style="font-size:20px; text-align:left;">
   <tr>